Great Britain national American football team: History

 GB Students were founded in 1993 as a BCAFL "Allstars" team, coached by Damian Bayford from the University of Leeds.
 They were renamed the Bulldogs in the mid-1990s and mostly played touring teams.

 After falling under the remit of BUCS in 2008, the governing body refused to sanction entry into the 2014 FISU World Championships.

-Due to financial limitations and administrative errors, blamed on both BAFA and BUCS, it was announced there would be no GB Students team at the 2016 World Championships in Mexico, which resulted in the resignation of head coach, Wayne Hill.
+Due to financial limitations and administrative errors, blamed on both BAFA and BUCS, no GB Students team appeared at the 2016 World Championships in Mexico, which resulted in the resignation of head coach, Wayne Hill.